Bachelor of Arts in Studio Art (BA)

 The BFA degree requires 81 hours in the department of art and art history.
 The requirements of the foundations core make up 12 of those hours: ART 110, ART 130, ART 131, and ART 210.
 Additional requirements are 12 hours of introductory courses (3 hours in each of 4 studio areas); 15 hours in a primary concentration and 12 hours in a secondary concentration, taken in sequence above the introductory level; 12 hours of studio art and/or art history electives; and 18 hours of art history, including 3 hours selected from ARH 252, ARH 253, or ARH 254; ARH 381; and ARH 385.
 Students must take 3 hours of Art 498 ‘Studio Capstone’ two semesters before graduating.

-To apply for the BFA program, please complete the following form and email to Holly Brewer: BFA Application Form
+- To apply for the BFA program, please complete the BFA application form and email it to Holly Brewer.

-Please ask your faculty reference to submit the following form on your behalf: BFA Review Faculty Reference Form.
+- Please ask your faculty reference to submit the BFA review faculty reference form on your behalf.